tresoldi/cambio/README.md

   - Implement both PEG grammars from separate repository
   - Add support for custom replacement functions (deciding on notation)

+## Manual

+There are two basic elements: rules and sequences.
+A rule operates on a sequence, resulting in a single, potentially different, sequence in forwards direction, and in at least one, potentially different, sequence in backwards direction.

+Following the conventions and practices of CLTS, CLDF, Lingpy, and orthographic profiles, the proposed notation operates on "strings", that is, text in Unicode characters representing a sequence of one or more segments separated by spaces.
+The most common segments are sounds as represented by Unicode glyphs, so that a transcription like /haʊs/ ("house" in English Received Pronounciation) is represented as `"h a ʊ s"`, that is, not considering spaces, U+0068 (LATIN SMALL LETTER H),
+U+0061 (LATIN SMALL LETTER A),
+U+028A (LATIN SMALL LETTER UPSILON), and U+0073
+(LATIN SMALL LETTER S).
+The usage of spaces might seem inconventient and even odds at first, but the convention has proven useful with years of experience of phonological transcription for computer-assisted treatment, as not only it makes no automatic assumption of what constitutes a segment (for example, allowing user to work with fully atomic syllables), but facilitates validation work.

+A `rule` is a statement expressed in the `A > B / C _ D` notation, where C and D, both optional, express the preceding and following context.
+It is a shorthand to common notation, internally mapped to `C A D > B A D`.
+While A and B might expresses something different from historical evolution, such as correspondence, they are respectively named `ante` and `post`, and the rule can be real as "the sequence of segments A changes into the sequence of sounds B when preceded by C and followed by D".
+A, B, and C are referred as as "sequences", and are composed of one or more "segments".
+A "segment" is the basic, fundamental, atomic unit of a sequence.

+Segments can be of X types:

+  - sound segments, such as phonemes (like `a` or `ʒ`) or whatever is defined as an atomic segment by the used (for example, full-length syllables such as `ba` or `ʈ͡ʂʰjou̯˨˩˦`).
+In most cases, a phonetic or phonological transcription system such IPA or NAPA will be used; by default, the system operates on BIPA, which also facilitates normalization in terms of homoglyphs, etc.
+  - A bundle of features, expressed as comma separated feature-values enclosed by square brackets, such as `[consonant]`, referring to all consonants, `[unrounded,open-mid,central,vowel]`, referring to all sounds matching this bundle of features (that is, `ɜ` and the same sound with modifiers), etc. Complex relationships and tiers allow to expressed between segments, as described later.
+By default, the system of descriptors used by BIPA is used.
+  - Sound-classes, which are common short-hands for bundles of features, such as `K` for `[consonant,velar]` or `R` for "resonants" (defined internally as `[consonant,-stop]`).
+A default system, expressed in table X, is provided, and can be replaced, modified, or extended by the user.
+Sound-classes are expressed in all upper-case.
+  - Back-references, used to refer to other segments in a sequence, which are expressed by the at-symbol (`@`) and a numeric index, such as `@1` or `@3` (1-based).
+These will are better explored in X.
+  - Special segments related to sequences, which are
+    - `_` (underscore) for the "focus" in a context (from the name by Hartman 2003), that is, the position where `ante` and `post` sequences are found
+    - `#` (hash) for word boundaries
+    - `.` (dot) for syllable breaks

+Sound segments, sound-classes, and back-references can carry a modifier, which is following bundle of features the modifies the value expressed or referred to.
+For example `θ[voiced]` is equivalent to `ð`, `C[voiceless]` would match only voiceless consonants, `C[voiceless] ə @1[voiced]` would match sequences of voiceless consonants, followed by a schwa, followed by the corresponding voiced consonant (thus matching sequences like `p ə b` and `k ə g`, but not `p ə g`).

+Other non primitives include alternatives and sets.

 ## How to cite

 If you use `alteruphono`, please cite it as: